-- Leave in original directory: Older file versions are renamed as specified (see below) and will remain at their former places. - Move to subdirectory: In each directory a new subdirectory will be created.
+• Leave in original directory: Older file versions are renamed as specified (see below) and will remain at their former places.

+- Move to subdirectory: In each directory a new - subdirectory will be created.
 Its name is assembled from a selectable prefix (as with synchronization) and the fixed identifier bak (Default: ~bak).
 All previous file versions will be renamed using the method described below and will then be moved to this directory during backup.
 If only one security copy is to be retained, it is possible to omit the suffix.
-In this case the original filename will be used.
+In this case the original filename will be used. - Move to separate directory: In the destination directory of each directory to be backed up a subdirectory will be created.
+Its name is assembled as described above.
+Below this, an original directory tree will be created to hold the renamed security copies (see above).